knime/knime-cloud-azure/README.md

   - /opt/knime/knime-utils/configure_executor.sh
 ```

+The table belows provides more information about each configuration item variable in the cloud-init configuration.

 | Configuration Item | Description |
 | ------------------ | ----------- |
 | KNIME_SERVER_HOST | The private IP address of the KNIME Server or RabbitMQ server |